DevMountain/Hosting-Digital-Ocean/README.md

 ## prep code for production

-As an example we can host our [full stack auth example](https://github.com/DevMountain/full-stack-auth-example) to show how hosting works

 ###### turn off React's service worker
 If your project was bootstrapped using create-react-app, a default service worker was registered in your index.js file.
 Make sure `registerServiceWorker()` is commented out or that the service worker is otherwise not registered.
 Doing so will save some headaches caused when trying to serve your local files and server files together.